red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

     .includeProfiles()
 ```

 Here we configure the mandatory features.
-As we can see they has some options that will be fully listed below.
+As we can see they have some options that will be fully listed below.

 ### Configure non mandatory features